rust-lang/book/src/ch03-05-control-flow.md

 All `if` expressions start with the keyword `if`, followed by a condition.
 In this case, the condition checks whether or not the variable `number` has a value less than 5.
-We place block of code to execute if the condition is true immediately after the condition inside curly brackets.
+We place the block of code to execute if the condition is true immediately after the condition inside curly brackets.
 Blocks of code associated with the conditions in `if` expressions are sometimes called *arms*, just like the arms in `match` expressions that we discussed in the [“Comparing